15 0 10

 Meditation is important for your overall health as well as diabetes.

 There are several types of meditation so finding a type that suits your individual tastes or needs shouldn’t be a problem.
 For myself, I enjoy yoga which is a form of moving meditation.
 I also enjoy mindfulness meditation at times as well.

 Mindfulness Meditation – involves focusing on your breathing as a method of achieving moment to moment awareness rather than focusing on the past or future.

-Here you take long, deep breaths while you meditate and is an excellent form of relaxation.
-Mindfulness meditation can be practised for 10 to 20 minutes twice daily.
+Here you take long, deep breaths while you meditate, and is an excellent form of relaxation.
+Mindfulness meditation can be practiced for 10 to 20 minutes twice daily.

 Some people practice it for three or four minutes several times throughout the day.